excellalabs/feature-flag-toolkit/ruby/README.md

     * `docker network inspect ruby_default`: this inspects the network that all three are located
         * make sure all three are here: if not, run `docker network connect ruby_default {container_name}` for those that aren't.
     * test out a few endpoints using the Flagr_Controller

+### Notes
+ * Runs on an internal host of docker('http://host.docker.internal:18000/api/v1/') as the base url
+    * Not the usual API of local host hitting a different local host
+ * Uses devise as authentication for proof of concept
+    * Here's a quick setup guide: https://riptutorial.com/devise/example/12284/installation-or-setup
+ * Most of the endpoints have not been incorporated with the front-end so you're going to have to use an HTTP client